schandupatla4/NLPProject/README.md

 Usage
 Fine-tuning

-Run ORGINAL.ipynb to fine-tune pre-trained models on MRPC or SST-2 tasks.
+Run ORGINAL.ipynb to fine-tune pre-trained models on MRPC or SST-2 tasks or MNLI.
 Robustness Evaluation

 Use Robustness.ipynb to analyze performance on dynamic in-context learning tasks.
 Results

-    SST-2 Accuracy: Achieved X% using SuperICL with RoBERTa and GPT-4.
+    SST-2 Accuracy: Achieved 50% using SuperICL with RoBERTa and GPT-4.
-    MRPC Accuracy: Achieved Y% with enhanced fine-tuning.
+    MRPC Accuracy: Achieved 60% with enhanced fine-tuning.
+    MNLI Accuracy: Achieved 96.67%

 Future Work